Developer: Guerrilla Cambridge

 Are we ever going to see more of what was once one of Sony’s premier franchises?

 It is hard to think of a major first party Sony franchise that has had a journey as rocky as Killzone’s.
-Sure, there have been a few that have endured some tough times, and some that have even come out stronger as a result, such as God of War, but Killzone is probably the most prominently inconsistent franchise belonging to Sony.
+Sure, there have been a few that have endured some tough times, and some that have even come out stronger as a result but Killzone is probably the most prominently inconsistent franchise belonging to Sony.
 Its first game and what has till now been its last game both disappointed a lot of people, but there were also a couple of instalments that impressed millions, and were critical and commercial successes.
 Back during the days of the PS3, Killzone was, without a doubt, one of Sony’s flagship franchises.

 Though it never quite lived up to its “Halo-killing” ambitions, Killzone was a franchise that rode a pretty strong high for a good number of years, and seemed to have firmly cemented itself as a series that Sony was prepared to invest in heavily.
 By now, however, it has been over five years since we last saw a Killzone game, and both Guerrilla Games and Sony have been largely silent about the franchise and what the future might hold for it.
 Sony has comfortably and confidently settled into the groove of the kind of games it wants to make – cinematic, story-driven single player games – and Killzone, it seems, doesn’t fit into that framework.
 But why exactly does that seem to be the case?
 After overcoming initial hurdles and managing to carve out an identity for itself as one of the most refined shooters on the market, why is it that Guerrilla Games’ series suddenly went silent?
 What the hell happened to Killzone?